 The recommended spacing for speed humps is every 260- to 500-feet.
 A typical speed hump:

 - Extends from edge of street pavement to edge of pavement,

 - Has a length of 12 feet, which

 - Means it must be at least 3.6-inches high to achieve a 5% entrance ramp slope.

 “This study utilized a quasi-experimental design to assess differences in residential social cohesion for residents of “bulb” cul-de-sacs, “dead-end” cul-de-sacs, and through streets.
-My data reveal that bulb residents experience the highest levels of attitudinal and behavioral cohesion, followed by dead-ends, then through streets.”5 Benefits of Cul-De-Sacs:
+My data reveal that bulb residents experience the highest levels of attitudinal and behavioral cohesion, followed by dead-ends, then through streets.”

 - “Eliminates Through Traffic: Cul-de-sacs are dead-end streets.
 There is no drive-through or commuter traffic speeding down the street.
 Because there is no reason to pull into a cul-de-sac unless your destination is on that street, the flow of traffic is reduced.

 - Safer Streets For Residents and Children: Due to the reduction of traffic on a cul-de-sac, the streets are safer for children and residents on the street.
 Cars also tend to drive much slower on a cul-de-sac because they are approaching their destination.
 They realize the street is a dead-end and this adds to the safe environment for families and their kids.